 If you want falafel, go to Mamoun’s.
 You won’t find the chickpea spheres anywhere at Nur, the forward-thinking, pan–Middle Eastern restaurant in Gramercy from Israeli-Moroccan celebutoque Meir Adoni (of Tel Aviv’s acclaimed Blue Sky and Lumina) and Breads Bakery founder Gadi Peleg.

-Instead, Adoni—the latest in a growing line of chefs who are retooling Israeli eating in New York, such as Dizengoff’s Michael Solomonov and Miss Ada’s Tomer Blechman—stretches beyond Israeli comfort cooking to pull influences from all over the Levant, from Jewish and Arab traditions as well as his own North African roots.
+Instead, Adoni stretches beyond Israeli comfort cooking to pull influences from all over the Levant, from Jewish and Arab traditions as well as his own North African roots.
 (Nur is a word found in both Hebrew and Arabic, meaning “light.”
 It’s a fitting name for a 60-seat brasserie-style room that positively glows.)

-The restaurant’s four excellent breads, all produced at Breads Bakery, include a yeasty, oblong Jerusalem bagel served alongside a fresh pool of lima-bean messbaha ($10) and a soft, supple kubaneh with green Yemenite schug ($11).
-Save pieces of those loaves to drag through the sauces and dressings of later-in-the-meal plates such as a lovely carpaccio of fire-roasted eggplant fitted with feta, pistachios and sticky dates ($17) and plump, glazed octopus tentacles warmed with Moroccan spices and dotted with cardamom yogurt ($33).
+The restaurant’s excellent breads, all produced at Breads Bakery, include a yeasty, oblong Jerusalem bagel served alongside a fresh pool of lima-bean messbaha and a soft, supple kubaneh with green Yemenite schug.
+Save pieces of those loaves to drag through the sauces and dressings of later-in-the-meal plates such as a lovely carpaccio of fire-roasted eggplant fitted with feta, pistachios and sweet date syrup and plump, pan roasted octopus warmed with black and white tahinis.

 As proud and vibrant a melting pot as the city it’s in, Nur is a front-runner in boosting Middle Eastern as one of NYC’s most exciting cuisines.